-Maddy Kent McKallip resides and trains classical dressage in the greater Davis, Winters, Woodland, Dixon & Vacaville, CA area.
-She is mostly available at McMullen Ranch between Davis & Winters.
-Her degree in Exercise Biology with an emphasis in bio-mechanics from UC Davis, allows her to bring the art of true classic dressage to any horse through proper muscle conditioning and balance.
+Maddy Kent of Kent Dressage is a Grand Prix dressage trainer with her USDF Bronze, Silver & Gold medals, based out of Fairwind Farm in Fairfield, CA. Her degree in Exercise Biology with an emphasis in bio-mechanics from UC Davis and minor in Nutrition allows her to bring the art of true classic dressage to any horse through proper muscle conditioning and balance.
 With proper training, it is her goal for a horse to progress at their own pace without trauma or injuries.

-Back in Oregon, on her Hanoverian mare, Donna Carina, Maddy earned her USDF Silver & Gold medals, after earning the Bronze on her first horse, Durrel.
+Growing up in Oregon, Maddy earned her USDF Silver & Gold medals on her Hanoverian mare, Donna Carina, after earning the Bronze on her first horse, Durrel.
 In 2015, Maddy and Donna were the CDS Reserve Champion in the Grand Prix Freestyle.
 (View on our video gallery page.)
 Maddy has won numerous state, regional & national awards at multiple levels on multiple horses.

 As Maddy explains, it has been a bumpy ride.
-“Ten years ago, we couldn’t afford a fancy upper level horse.
-We were ecstatic to find Donna, although she was ‘not easy to ride’ and ‘didn’t show well’.
+“I was ecstatic to find Donna, although she was ‘not easy to ride’ and ‘didn’t show well’.
 My princess wasn’t about to do anything unless she was asked properly.
 Her determination forced me to ride correctly or we would not be moving to the next level.
 It wasn’t the fast road, or the easiest road, but it taught me to think about dressage, giving me the ability to verbally express the discipline in a training session.
 It triggered my interest in muscle movement, enabling my approach to training as the development of proper conditioning to perform each level of dressage.”
-Maddy forever continues her education by regularly working with a diverse group of clinicians such as Axel Steiner, Jeremy Steinberg & Tanya Vik among others.
+Maddy forever continues her education by regularly working with a diverse group of clinicians such as Nick Wagman, Jeremy Steinberg, Brian Hafner & Jan Ebeling, among others.